DragonMinded/netboot/naomi/README.md

 # naomi

-Collection of utilities written in Python for manipulating Naomi ROM and EEPROM files.
+Collection of routines written in Python for manipulating Naomi ROM and EEPROM files.
 This is geared towards enthusiasts building their own netboot servers or RPI setups and provides libraries for examining ROM and manipulating ROM headers as well as attaching EEPROM settings to ROM files and manipulating their contents.